-'''

-a2enmod ssl

-a2ensite default-ssl

-service apache2 reload
+a2enmod ssl a2ensite default-ssl service apache2 reload

-'''

 Note: Self-signed certificates have their drawbacks - especially when you plan to make your Nextcloud server publicly accessible.
-You might want to consider getting a certificate signed by a commercial signing authority.
+Consider getting a certificate signed by a signing authority.
 Check with your domain name registrar or hosting service for good deals on commercial certificates.
+Or use a free Let's Encrypt ones.